theClubhouse-Augusta/project-euler/README.md

 In this repository, you'll find solutions to Project Euler problems implemented in different programming languages.
 Each problem is solved in its own directory, organized by problem number.
-Inside each E directory are subdirectories of the different languages that have been used to solve the problems.
+Inside each e directory are subdirectories of the different languages that have been used to solve the problems.
 You can explore and learn from various programming approaches used to solve these problems.
 Feel welcome to reach out or discuss in theClubhou.se